jzonthemtn/hashitalks2021-terraform-nlp/README.md

 To get started first clone this repository.

+### Cost and Indemnity

+TODO: Should we add any estimated costs or just a blurb about the fact that there will be cost with running this code in AWS and that we're not responsible for any charges incurred?

 ### Building the Containers

 This project uses Docker containers for model training and serving.
 One container is used for training an NLP NER model and another container is used to serve a model via a simple REST API.
 Refer to each container's Dockerfile for details on the training and serving.
 The NLP is handled by [Flair](https://github.com/flairNLP/flair).

 **Important First Steps**

-* You will want to modify the `build-image.sh` scripts to use your DockerHub username instead of mine.
+* You will need a DockerHub <hub.docker.com> account.
-* You also need to update the DockerHub username in the Terraform scripts regarding the image definitions.
+* You will need to log the Docker CLI into your account `docker login`
+* Export your DockerHub username to the shell you'll be using `export DOCKERHUB_USERNAME=<your-user-name>`

 Now you can build and push the NLP NER training container:

 ```
 cd training
 ./build-image.sh
-docker push username/ner-training:latest
+docker push $DOCKERHUB_USERNAME/ner-training:latest
 ```

 Now build and push the serving container: